 Although many New Yorkers enjoy the change of seasons, along with that comes all types of bad weather including rain, fog, wind, sleet, and snow.
 These conditions often lead to accidents, particularly slip and falls and motor vehicle collisions that leave victims with significant injuries.
-Because determining liability in a weather-related accident can be complicated, it is crucial to have an experienced personal injury attorney in your corner.
+Because determining liability in an inclement weather injury accident can be complicated, it is crucial to have an experienced personal injury attorney in your corner.

 The law office of Michael LoGiudice has decades of experience fighting for the rights of injury victims in the greater New York Area.
 We have the skills and resources that are necessary for pursuing successful personal injury claims, and will tirelessly fight for your right to just compensation.

 In the winter and early spring, snow and ice can lead to dangerous conditions on walkways and parking lots, putting many individuals at greater risk of serious injuries.
 However, owners of public and private property have a responsibility to protect visitors and pedestrians by keeping surfaces reasonably clear of snow, ice, and other hazards.

 In New York City, for example, property owners have a legal obligation to clear hazardous conditions within a reasonable amount of time after a snowstorm ends, generally four hours during the day time.
 If the snow stops between 5:00 p.m. and 7:00 a.m., the snow and ice must be removed by 11:00 a.m.
 Other municipalities and towns have ordinances about snow removal as well.

 There are a number of factors involved in inclement weather injuries.
 For example, if the injury occurred in public housing or other public property, the municipality may be responsible for removing the hazardous condition.
 In order to bring a lawsuit against a municipality in New York, it is necessary to first file a Notice of Claim within 90 days of the accident.